2019 SCREEN SCHOLARSHIP

 Johnson won Best Direction in a Short Film for BLUEY at the Australian Directors' Guild Awards.

-Johnson made the documentary film FOLLOWING THE RABBIT PROOF FENCE after working alongside Phillip Noyce as the director’s attachment on the feature film RABBIT PROOF FENCE, and she wrote and directed the documentaries THE REDFERN STORY, RIVER OF NO RETURN, GAMES PEOPLE PLAY, GULPILL: ONE RED BLOOD, THE NATIONAL THEATRE, STRANGER IN MY SKIN and STOLEN GENERATIONS.
+Johnson made the documentary film FOLLOWING THE RABBIT PROOF FENCE after working alongside Phillip Noyce as the director’s attachment on the feature film RABBIT PROOF FENCE, and she wrote and directed the documentaries THE REDFERN STORY, RIVER OF NO RETURN, GAMES PEOPLE PLAY, GULPILIL: ONE RED BLOOD, THE NATIONAL THEATRE, STRANGER IN MY SKIN and STOLEN GENERATIONS.

 The American Australian Association and the Australian International Screen Forum created the scholarship to foster international-based learning and career development opportunities for the next generation of Australian filmmakers.